Chelsea midfielder Michael Ballack has told Germany coach Joachim Low he will have to consult with his club before they can meet for showdown talks.

-On Wednesday Low summoned Ballack for one-to-one talks after being “disappointed” at comments the Germany captain made in a newspaper interview.
+Low yesterday summoned Ballack for one-to-one talks after being “disappointed” at comments the Germany captain had made in a newspaper interview.

-Ballack suggested Low had been disrespectful in his recent treatment of Torsten Frings and Kevin Kuranyi.
+Ballack had suggested Low had been disrespectful in his recent treatment of Torsten Frings and Kevin Kuranyi.

 Low was incensed his skipper had used the media to criticise him and threatened to strip him of the national team captaincy.

 The former Bayern Munich man’s international career of now hangs in the balance and will be determined “by how the conversation goes” when the pair meet, according to the Germany coach.

 But Ballack has told Low he can only fly to Germany if Chelsea allow him to do so and has told the Germany chief to get in touch with them first.